 Certified Yoga Teacher RYT 200 - The Institute of Classical Yoga & Therapy

 Whitney has worked in several animal hospitals over the years.
 She has volunteered her time fostering cats and kittens, and even rehabilitated small wild life.
 Whitney has a big soft spot for special needs animals, such as her cats Noelle, and Eddie Spaghetti both born with different mobility ailments.
 She shares her home with an additional 'foster failure' feline, Mimaw, and is remembering her two beautiful dogs Karma and Gabriel that she sadly lost this past year.

-When not at work, she can be found painting, playing guitar, reading, practising yoga or up north enjoying a sunset at the cottage.
+When not at work, she can be found painting, playing guitar, reading, practicing yoga or up north enjoying a sunset at the cottage.

 Hotel & Catering Course, North Gloucestershire College, England.